godotengine/godot-docs/content/3d/making_trees.rst

 		VERTEX.z+=sin( VERTEX.z * sway_phase_len * 0.9123 + TIME * sway_speed * 1.3123) * strength;
 	}

 This is the code to create the sway of the leaves.
 It's basic (just uses a sinewave multiplying by the time and axis position, but works well).
-Noice that the strength is multiplied by the fragment shader.
+Notice that the strength is multiplied by the color.
 Every axis uses a different small near 1.0 multiplication factor so axes don't appear in sync.

 Finally all that is left is the fragment shader: